turksmathstuff/turksmathstuff.github.io/mathreasoning.md

 ## Notes 15
+Sequences and Series; arithmetic sequences vs. linear functions; geometric sequences vs. exponential functions; finding an expression for the nth term; recurssive formulas; sequences on your TI-Nspire; sums of sequences; series; number of terms in a sequence; sum of finite arithmetic series; sum of geometric series; sum of infinite geometric series; revisiting the Collatz conjucture; Lotka-Volterra model
 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiUWhzYXUtZkYzVGs/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiwBpfawCBeKepKf_J9MW3Rj) to a YouTube playlist of videos about the materials in the notes.

 ## Notes 16
+Polynomials; degree; leading term; constant term; multiplying polynomials; dividing polynomials
 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiZnViV2xBcklvYnM/view?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiwBpfawCBeKepKf_J9MW3Rj) to a YouTube playlist of videos about the materials in the notes.